flarive/Cortex-Raytracer/README.md

 ![Screenshot](images/cortex-ui-windows.jpg)

+# Rendering pipeline

+CortexRT rendering pipeline is composed by :
+- Raytracing path
+- Denoiser pass
+- Post processing pass

+The CortexUI helps chaining easily the different passes to produce the final output image.

 # Supported platforms

 CortexRT is using mostly std and modern C++ (compiled for C++ 20) but is limited to Windows platform for the moment.